1. Presentation of AWS

 As you can easily expect from players such as AWS and Azure, they both have a global footprint and resources available across the globe to offer services next to most of their clients.
 The tip of the iceberg are the datacenters located in multiple countries.

 AWS currently offers services in 26 regions, each having multiple availability zones (AZ), they are 84 as of Q1 2022.
-AWS currently serves 245 countries and territories.
+As of today, AWS serves 245 countries and territories.

 Azure, offers 60 regions spread across more than 140 countries.